What separates blogs from other forms of marketing is you guessed it, content!

 - Format it in an easy to read and understand way.
 (See what I just did!)

-Here’s what experts say about creating blog posts with viral potential.
+Here’s what expert mom bloggers say about creating blog posts with viral potential.

 Great blog post examples you’ll want to see